Dr Jorg Taubel, MD FFPM FESC

 Dr Jorg Taubel is medical practitioner and CEO of Richmond Pharmacology, a centre of excellence for experimental medicine studies, which he co-founded in 2001.
 A specialist in clinical pharmacology, Dr Taubel has extensive experience in cardiology, neurology, gastroenterology, and ethnic bridging studies.
 He was Principal Investigator in over 500 clinical trials in Phases 1 – 3.
 He is an MHRA recognised investigator for First in Human trials involving healthy and/or patient participants.

-Most recently Dr Taubel has dosed the first patient in the pioneering global FIH study of NTLA-2001, the first CRISPR-Cas9 in vivo gene editing for transthyretin (TTR) amyloidosis.
-Working in close collaboration with Professor Julian Gillmore at Royal Free Hospital, Dr Taubel has enrolled the largest cohort of ATTR heart failure patients in five clinical studies.
+Dr Taubel has dosed the first patient in a pioneering global FIH study of NTLA-2001, the first CRISPR-Cas9 in vivo gene editing for transthyretin (TTR) amyloidosis.
+Since then, he has dosed patients in other in vivo gene editing trials, making Richmond the largest centre in this field globally.
+Working in close collaboration with The National Amyloidosis Centre at Royal Free Hospital, Dr Taubel has enrolled the largest cohorts of ATTR heart failure patients in every one of five pivotal studies.

-Dr Taubel also established the Richmond Research Institute, a not-for-profit organisation dedicated to academic research to improve and save lives.
+Dr Taubel also established the Richmond Research Institute, a not-for-profit organisation dedicated to academic research.

 Educated in Frankfurt, Germany, Dr Jorg Taubel graduated in medicine at Goethe-Universität in 1987 and achieved a postgraduate M.D in cardio-psychology awarded by the same university.
 In 1999, Dr Taubel was awarded a Diploma in Pharmaceutical Medicine by the Faculty of Pharmaceutical Medicine of the Royal Colleges of Physicians.